 In these Discourses, he has avoided the intricacies of controversy; because it never was his custom to carry such things into the pulpit, neither did he ever observe much good arising from it.
 His mode of preaching has been to Inculcate upon his people the great doctrines and duties of the gospel; and if the plain truth of religion will not be beneficial to souls, it is not probable disputation will be of much service in promoting the sweet, tender and blessed spirit of Christianity.

-For MacWhorter, sermons were to simply set forth the truth set forth by Scripture as presented in the Westminster Standards.
+For McWhorter, sermons were simply to set forth the truth given in Scripture as presented in the Westminster Standards.
 Even though he says he avoided controversies in the pulpit, the sermon transcribed below makes some mildly speculative and controversial points.
-It was MacWhorter’s hope that his forty-four years of experience behind his sermons provided the younger generations a theological source “that when he should be dead, he might still preach unto them.”
-And the members of his congregation who subscribed the 204 copies likewise hoped the sermons would provide “benefit of us and our children.”
+It was McWhorter’s hope that his forty-four years of experience behind his sermons provided the younger generations a theological source “that when he should be dead, he might still preach unto them.”
+And the members of his congregation who subscribed for the 204 copies likewise hoped the sermons would provide “benefit of us and our children.”
 Publication in the day was often either paid for by the writer, or as in this case by subscribers, thus the limited and specific number of copies.
 Books were printed as a stack of pages and purchasers would have their copies bound.
 To be asked to have anything published was a great honor and funding by subscribers was the icing on the cake.

 The header image of Genesis 2:16-17 is from the King James Version, 1611, and the portrait of MacWhorter is from Nevin’s Presbyterian Encyclopedia.

 The Primitive Covenant Made with Man, or The Covenant of Works